pws-pm/wireshark-aoip-dashboard/README.md

 - Load and parse PCAP files using PyShark.
 - Calculate inter-arrival times for audio packets identified by a specific IP address pattern.
+- Shows a connections list organised by ip and protocols
-- Display summary statistics for audio packet inter-arrival times.
+- Display statistics for multicast audio and other protocol packet inter-arrival times.
-- Interactive box plots for audio and non-audio packet inter-arrival times with a logarithmic scale for audio packets.
-- Summary statistics for PTP (Precision Time Protocol) packets, if present in the capture.

 ## Installation